waltgarcia/figextract/README.md

 # figextract
-A python script to extract high quality figures from papers

-# PDF Image Extractor

-A simple Python script to extract images from a PDF file.
+A simple Python script to extract high quality images from a PDF file.

 ## Table of Contents
 - [Overview](#overview)